Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-If there is a vertex on the left side of $\mathcal H_1$, then by Definition~\ref{defn:bounding_box_event}, that would make $p$ a bounding box event and a vertex of $\mathcal{T}_1$.
-If there is a vertex on the right side of $\mathcal H_1$, then by Definition~\ref{defn:upper_envelope_event}, that would make $p$ an upper envelope event and vertex of $\mathcal{T}_2$.
+that would make $p$ a bounding box event and a vertex of $\mathcal{T}_1$.
+If there is a vertex on the right side of $\mathcal H_1$, then

+that would make $p$ an upper envelope event and vertex of $\mathcal{T}_2$.
 Since $p$ is not a vertex of $\mathcal{T}_2$, we must have that there are no vertices on the left side or the right side of $\mathcal H_1$.

 Now, take $\mathcal H_1$ and move it left and right by the same arbitrarily small amount, and call these new squares $\mathcal H_L$ and $\mathcal H_R$ respectively.
-For $\mathcal H_L$ on the left diagram of Figure~\ref{fig:four_cases_p_left_q_right}, because there are no vertices or bridge points on the right edge, we can choose the movement small enough so that the gray diagonally shaded region is empty.
+For $\mathcal H_L$ on the left diagram of Figure~\ref{fig:four_cases_p_left_q_right}, because there are no vertices or bridging points on the right edge, we can choose the movement small enough so that the gray diagonally shaded region is empty.
 We can do the same for $\mathcal H_R$ on the right diagram, because there are no vertices on the left edge, so we can choose the movement small enough so that the gray diagonally shaded region is also empty.
 So the only lengths gained or lost are those on the segment $e_p$ that contains $p$, or the segment $e_q$ that contains $q$.

 Suppose that $\mathcal{T}[p,q]$ has length $L$ and by assumption is maximal.
 Let the length of trajectory we gain with $\mathcal H_L$ on segment $e_p$ be $\ell_p$ and the length of trajectory we lose on segment $e_q$ be $\ell_q$.
 By symmetry and the fact that $p$ and $q$ are not in corners of $\mathcal H_1$, we have that $\mathcal H_R$ loses the same amount $\ell_p$ and gains the same amount $\ell_q$.
 Therefore, we have trajectories close to $\mathcal{T}[p,q]$ with lengths $L$, $L-\ell_p+\ell_q$ and $L+\ell_p-\ell_q$ respectively.
 Since $L$ is maximal, we must have $\ell_p = \ell_q$.
 But now we have an earlier trajectory with the same length as $\mathcal{T}[p,q]$, so $\mathcal{T}[p,q]$ is not optimal.